Overview

 erDiagram

-STG_PROJECTS {
+PROJECTS {

-int project_id PK
+string project_id PK

 string project_name

-string campus
+string operating_region

-float budget_allocated
+number budget_allocated

 string status